Journal

 Holiday Letting Rules Made Simple

-Our role as an agency is to ensure all of our owners meet all of the holiday let rules & regulations before letting out their property.
-Your Holiday lets is subject to the same rules and regulations as long term tenancies.
+All of our owners must meet all of the holiday let rules & regulations before letting out their property.
+Your Holiday lets is subject to the same rules and regulations as long-term tenancies.
 Here are the Holiday Let Rules and Regulations that you need to meet before letting your property:

 Health and safety